Setting up a Minecraft Java Edition Server on Ubuntu

 eula=TRUE

-Once you have made the changes to the file, save and exit by pressing CTRL + X, then Y.
+5. After agreeing to the end user licence agreement, save and exit by pressing CTRL + X, then Y.

-Connecting to your new Minecraft Java Edition Server
+Connecting to your new Ubuntu Minecraft Java Edition Server

 Connecting to the server should be relatively easy as long as you do not have problematic firewalls, routers, and other possible network issues.